 Fun (scary) fact: Those parasites?
 Yeah, they’re zoonotic.
 That means they’re transmissible to humans.
 If you step on some feces with your bare foot (and, no, they don’t have to be fresh for some of these parasites), you’ll end up exposed.
 A pooper scooper sounds like a great idea, doesn’t it?

 It’s tempting to dismiss poop on the lawn as fertilizer.
 After all, a lot of fertilizers come from bat guano or cow dung.
 Dogs don’t eat the same diets as bats and cows, though, so their stools aren’t nutritious for plants.
 Have you noticed yellow or dead spots on your lawn?
 Particularly in places your dog uses for a toilet?
 Yeah, those “lawn bombs” are precisely that – destruction to grass.

 The impact goes further, though.
-When it rains (or snows), the bacteria and nitrogen in the waste gets carried to waterways.
+When it rains (or snows), the bacteria and nitrogen in the waste get carried to waterways.
 Nitrogen lowers oxygen content, allowing toxic algae blooms.
 All from not scooping poop.
 (Crazy but true) Having a trusty pooper scooper does you and the environment a world of good.

 Finally, while your lawn might be yours to do what you wish, public property is another matter.
-Local, state, and even property (if you rent) laws require dog droppings to get cleared away.
+Local, state and even property (if you rent) laws require dog droppings to get cleared away.
 You probably won’t go to jail (check the laws in your area), but do you want to pay hundreds of dollars in fines?
 All because you skipped out on investing in a pooper scooper?
 Don’t roll the dice – curb your dog.
 They don’t want to be embarrassed at the dog park while you get written up by a police officer.

-Choosing the Best Pooper Scooper
+Choosing a Pooper Scooper